 Chin reduction, also called genioplasty surgery, aims to restore facial balance and provide a natural aesthetic appearance.
 The normal chin is in balance with the forehead and nose.
 The aesthetics of the face requires that each part is in harmony with the others.
 Thus, a chin that is too large (macrogenia) detracts from the other normal features.
 A large chin can give the appearance that the nose is too small.
 In these cases, chin reduction is necessary to restore the balance of the face.
 This imbalance can have a major impact on the psychological well-being of the patient.
 Patients can suffer low self-esteem and become withdrawn.

 Before Your Surgery

-- Size – Important to discuss your aims carefully.
-Surgery should achieve an aesthetically balanced chin, mid-face and upper face.
+- Size – Important to discuss your goals carefully.
+Surgery should achieve an aesthetically balanced chin, mid-face, and upper face.

 - Smoking – Essential to stop at least 3 weeks before surgery and until wounds are fully healed or at least 2 weeks after.

 - Drugs – Avoid aspirin/ibuprofen-type analgesics for 2 weeks before and after your surgery.

 - Anaesthetic – Normally a general anaesthetic with local anaesthetic to the chin – day case procedure

 - Sutures – Dissolving in 1-2 weeks

 - Dressings – Supportive face strap worn for 7 days day & night, then for 2-3 weeks as much as possible.